vigetlabs/microcosm/README.md

 2. **Easy to use**.
 Less boilerplate.
 More expressive.
 The Microcosm interface is easy to use, easy to understand, and easy to maintain.
-3. **Powerful:** Microcosm's transactional state management, action statuses, and state sandboxing should provide exceptional tools for building applications.
+3. **Powerful:** Microcosm's transactional state management, action statuses, and state sandboxing provide exceptional tools for building applications.

 ## Documentation